hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

-## Check our roadmap to see what you can test and what's coming soon
+## Check our roadmap to see what you can test

-We are continously adding to the endpoints you can test and what's to our [roadmap](/roadmaps/common-transit-convention-traders-roadmap/#ready).
+We are continously adding to the endpoints you can test now, as well as what's coming next, in our [roadmap](/roadmaps/common-transit-convention-traders-roadmap/#ready).

 ## Full specifications
 You can see a full list of messages and sequence diagrams specifications on the [NCTS Phase 4 Technical Interface Specification (TIS)](https://www.gov.uk/government/publications/new-computerised-transit-system-technical-specifications).